dizzydroid/earth-day-quiz/README.md

 ## Celebrating Earth Day 2023 🌍️

 ### Can you ace this 15 - question quiz?
 Take it now and find out 😎️
+#### The Quiz generates 15 random questions every time so you can test yourself over and over 🥸️

 <pre align = "center"> <b>
 <a href="https://dizzydroid.github.io/earth-day-quiz">Take The Quiz!</a> </b>